 - Permission must be obtained, via the consent form, of all children who will appear in a photograph or video before the photograph is taken or footage recorded. - If permission is not given, group leaders will be informed.
-Even if consent is given, workers should also ask for permission of the children and young people at the time, as a sign of respect and care for them. - Workers (without a 'personal' relationship with the child and consent from the child's parents) should not store pictures or films of children and young people on their computers.
-If a worker wants to keep any media email judy.harberd@chapela.org.uk so that it can be stored securely. - If images are being taken at an event attended by large crowds, such as a sports event, this is regarded as a public area and permission from a crowd is not necessary. - Children and young people under the age of 18 should not be identified by surname or other personal details, including email, postal address or telephone number. - When using photographs of children and young people, it is preferable to use group pictures.
+Even if consent is given, workers should also ask for permission of the children and young people at the time, as a sign of respect and care for them. - Workers (without a 'personal' relationship with the child and consent from the child's parents) should not store pictures or films of children and young people on their computers. - If images are being taken at an event attended by large crowds, such as a sports event, this is regarded as a public area and permission from a crowd is not necessary. - Children and young people under the age of 18 should not be identified by surname or other personal details, including email, postal address or telephone number. - When using photographs of children and young people, it is preferable to use group pictures.